 Students that have elected the thesis option are required to enroll in GPLS 799.01 Master’s Thesis Research for 6 credits.
 Students will work with their thesis advisor to choose a course of study that forms a coherent structure and provides advanced expertise in the chosen area of emphasis.

-CMBS MS thesis option students are required to participate in a thesis boot camp as well as present a poster at the Graduate Research Conference held annually.
+CMBS MS thesis option students are required to participate in and present a poster at the Graduate Research Conference held annually.